 No, but who is?

-What do you like most and least about your specialty?
+What do you like most and least about being an optometrist?

 Most: the reward of grateful patients and a big smile.